edgio-docs/edgio-docs/guides/static_prerendering.md

 ## Prerendering with traffic data

-XDN allows to prerender based on site traffic.
-This will ensure that most popular pages are always prerendered.
+The XDN can choose which pages to prerender based on site traffic, ensuring most popular pages are always prerendered.

 ### Example: Prerender 100 most requested pages